Camberley Van Driver Jailed for Fatal Overtaking Crash

-Hicks was driving his white Ford Transit van on the A417 between Half Penny Lane and Aston Tirrold just before 8 a.m. on May 4, last year.
+On the morning of May 4 last year, Hicks was driving his white Ford Transit van along the A417 between Half Penny Lane and Aston Tirrold.
+After safely overtaking one vehicle, he made a fatal mistake on a second attempt.

-“Hicks was rushing that morning and decided to take a risk, which tragically cost Brian Hunt his life.”
+“Hicks was rushing that morning and decided to take a risk, which tragically cost Brian Hunt his life,” said Sgt Mahon.

-“The shocking dash-cam footage of this incident shows very clearly how impatient driving can be fatal.”
+“This shocking dash-cam footage clearly shows how impatient driving can be fatal.”

-“My thoughts are with Mr Hunt’s family and friends, who have shown incredible patience and resolve while we investigated this tragic incident.”
+“My thoughts are with Mr Hunt’s family and friends, who have shown incredible patience and resolve during our investigation.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.